dmitri-v-v/linus-health-take-home/README.md

 Also, I did not add any additional packages to the project other than the ones it came with.
 Sometimes there are very strict rules about which third=party packages can be added and which can't, so I decided to err on the side of safety, especially since all of the functionality could be added without any more.
 They would only be needed for niceties/extras.

-I created a git repo in this project, so you should be able to look at all my commits if you were interested.

 ## Setup Instructions

 Run `npm install`.